Monday 11th May to Sunday 17th May 2020

 New opportunities present themselves as we enter week 9 of lockdown – life feels sweet today.
 Started the day with yoga with Fran – puts you into a positive mindset, so I plan to continue with that for as long as possible.
 I worked on my children’s picture book stories this morning and re-wrote 2 of them which needed more work.
 Also a couple of 121’s with two lovely business owners – Silvia from Pink SEO Marketing where there could be an opportunity to collaborate on websites and content and then Cemanthe McKenzie from Business Stories Photography who would like to work on a package for business photos and profiles.
 All very exciting.

 Finished the day with a meeting about my social media – hopefully that will help to grow my online presence more.

 BoJo bulletin: Boris is downcast on a bench in the Commons whilst Keir Starmer says ” There are lots of questions, but precious few answers” – I guess it’s pretty easy to ask all the hard questions right now.
 It’s a very tangled web to escape from.

 Tuesday 12th May – 32692 deaths

 What started off as a planned quietish day turned out to be long and busy.
-As I start to formulate my business model, which is evolving quite quickly at the moment, there seem to be an ever growing list of things to get done.
+As I start to formulate my business model, which is evolving quite quickly at the moment, there seems to be an ever-growing list of things to get done.
 I’m starting to look at some of the things I can outsource to reduce that list down a bit.